humancoreai/Dynamic-Pattern-Alignment/README.md

 an English paper version

-possibly translations into other languages
+possibly translations into other languages„